ratrent55/AppStructure/README.md

 An example is deployed [here](https://boilerplate.noquarter.co)

-We are using Railway for the API package and Vercel for the WEB package
+Using Railway for the API package and Vercel for the WEB package

 For railway we have setup preview deploys and that gives a dynamic url that the web can use.
 The url includes the PR number so on the web we need to grab the PR number from git and dynamically change the API_URL when building the Next.js app.
 Vercel doesn't include PR numbers in the env variables so we use a package to do that for us.